 Despite recent anti-Mafia movements, particularly strong in Palermo, the Mafia has retained much of the power in administrative and rural Sicily.

 However, there are strong signs now that the Sicilian people have had enough.
 Strong movements against the Cosa Nostra are gaining momentum and becoming visible across the island, especially in Palermo.
-Sicilain’s are daring to believe that things are changing.
+Sicilian’s are daring to believe that things are changing.

 The Sicilians don’t conform to carefree southern Italian stereotypes.
 Life has long been too hard and is dominated by hard work and not much money.
 Sometimes, locals can seem sullen and rude towards visitors but if you persevere then you will see a different side of the Sicilian people, who are fiercely loyal and proud.

 It helps to be able to speak even a little bit of the language, most Sicilian people really appreciate it when you make an effort even if you can’t pronounce ‘cinquecentocinquantacinque‘ (five hundred and fifty five)!

 Driving any around Sicily on a road trip can be challenging.
-You need to be a confident driver to travel Sicily by car, especially if you’re in a rental car or campervan and intending to visit cities.
+You need to be a confident driver to travel Sicily by car, especially if you’re in an unfamiliar rental car or campervan and intending to visit cities.